parsaishash/web/README.md

 		~/web/base/static/base/ed
 	OR for best serving for your movies and especially your serials you can make folder for each serials or movie group in this directory:
 		~/web/base/static/base/ser
+for run it just open your terminal and run :
+	python3 manage.py runserver

+note !!!!
+	for run this project you should have python3 with django framework install on that (also mutagen & PIL packages)

 hope you enjoy that :)